-According to reports from CNBC and Bloomberg, both tech giants have now reached out to regulators in the US, EU, UK and China about how the deal could change the way in which Arm licenses out its chip designs.
+According to reports from CNBC (opens in new tab) and Bloomberg (opens in new tab), both tech giants have now reached out to regulators in the US, EU, UK and China about how the deal could change the way in which Arm licenses out its chip designs.

 However, Nvidia CEO Jensen Huang explained to the Financial Times (opens in new tab) that the chipmaker will “maintain Arm’s open licensing model.
 We have no intention to ‘throttle’ or ‘deny’ Arm’s supply to any customer."